oyunmintrio95/camp-project/README.md

 > ### Scenario 2
 > Amanda wants to go camping.
 However, she has no one who would like to join her in her hobby.
 She doesn’t want to go by herself.
 She uses the campsite community application to find out if there’s some group camping coming up or if she should find people who would go with her.
 She decided to join a group camping around her place, and now she gets a chance to meet new people.

+<a name="glossary"></a>
 ## 3. Glossary
-> ### Camping Club
+> ### Camping Community
-> An organization based on a shared love of running.
-Clubs have members.
-They host runs.
-Some are informal with infrequent runs.
-Others are large, have budgets, and charge membership fees.
+> It's a community based on a shared love of camping.
+The community has members who are campers.
+They host group campings.
-> ### User
-> Anyone who signs up for a run.
-Runners can be club members, but don't have to be.
-All members are runners, but not all runners are members.
 > ### Member
-> A runner who is formally affiliated with a running club.
-A runner can be a member of more than one club.
+> A camper who joined the community website.
+Because of the security and trustworthiness reasons, only members who signed up for the website can leave reviews and hold camping meetings.
-> ### Club Admin
+> ### Community Admin
+> A camping community member with an administrator role.
+They have more rights compared to users.
+They take charge of allowing group camping events.
 > A running club member with an administrator role.
 They have more privileges in the Group Run application.
 All admins are members, but not all members are admins.
-> ### Camping
+> ### Camping meeting/ Group camping
-> A running event with a specific time, date, and location.
-A run may also include a route (stretch goal).
+> A camping event with a specific time and date.

+<a name="high-level-requirement"></a>
 ## 4. High-Level Requirement
 > For landing:
 > - Browse campsites(anyone).